 A collective of artists, scientists, educators and environmental researchers are working together to raise awareness of water issues in Auckland City.
 They create unique interactive art events and engage the public with stories, dance, scientific explorations and discussion about water in different areas of our city.
 The first exploration of our fluid city opened to coincide with World Water Day on Thursday 22 March, 2012.
 Using the Silo Park in the Wynyard Quarter, which has historically been an area for port-related industry, Fluid City presented stories, memories and the science of water in Tamaki Mākaurau/Auckland.
-Fluid City will now take part in the Auckland Arts Festival Rosebank Project, with an interactive installation as part of the Rosebank Art Walk, Rosebank Road, Saturday 23 March and Sunday 24 March, 10am – 5pm.
+In 2013, Fluid City took part in the Auckland Arts Festival Rosebank Project, with an interactive installation as part of the Rosebank Art Walk, Rosebank Road.

 Fluid City and the Rosebank Art Walk

-Fluid City is taking part in the Auckland Arts Festival with an interactive installation as part of the Rosebank Project Art Walk.
-This is a walking event over the weekend 23 and 24 March, 2013.
-The Rosebank Art Walk offers you the opportunity to experience the Rosebank Road neighbourhood through new eyes.
+Fluid City took part in the Auckland Arts Festival with an interactive installation as part of the Rosebank Project Art Walk.
+This walking event over the weekend 23 and 24 March, 2013 offered the opportunity to experience the Rosebank Road neighbourhood through new eyes.
 Rosebank Peninsula is one of Auckland's oldest communities, a mixed use zone with industrial precinct and suburban area, built over an estuarine peninsula of significant ecological worth and geological interest and the site of the oldest market gardens in Auckland.
 In the western reaches of the upper Waitemata Harbour, Rosebank Peninsula has the Whau river on its western side, Pollen Island and Motu Manawa Marine Reserve at the northern end and Avondale Racecourse and Jockey Club at its southern end.
 There is a Primary, Intermediate and High School on or near Rosebank Rd and it has a business district with over 400 companies involved in service industries and light manufacturing from industrial ceramics, German Sour Dough Bread and kayaks.
 Access to water and the waterways has been central to the development of this community.

-On the day of the walk, free vans will transport and deliver audiences collected from Avondale train depot to key points along the peninsula.
-The audience can tour through the various sites and events from the drop-off points.
-From the park, visitors can meander into the industrial area and along the edge of the estuary.
-Maps will be provided with QR codes (useful for those with a smartphone) linking visitors to contextual information, location details and starting times for performance based pieces.
-You will find site specific, community based projects from a multidisciplinary group of artists, designers and performers including researchers from the Fluid City project.
+On the day of the walk, free vans transported audiences collected from Avondale train depot to key points along the peninsula.
+The audience toured through the various sites and events from the drop-off points.
+From the park, visitors could meander into the industrial area and along the edge of the estuary.
+Maps were provided with QR codes (useful for those with a smartphone) linking visitors to contextual information, location details and starting times for performance based pieces.
+The project hosted site specific, community based projects from a multidisciplinary group of artists, designers and performers including researchers from the Fluid City project.

-The Rosebank Art Walk is part of a wider project with other events all centred on Rosebank Road.
+The Rosebank Art Walk was part of a wider project with other events all centred on Rosebank Road.

 For more information about the Rosebank Project see The Rosebank Blog http://rosebankartwalk.wordpress.com/